 Unit pricing is a single standard fee.
 Once access is authorised to that record set, all users in the institution can access and view it at no extra cost.

-Which languages does the KYC Registry support?
+Which languages does the registry support?

 Data entry is in English, with the exception of some fields that require names in local languages.
 Documents can be provided in any language, but must also be translated into English.

 The following languages are officially supported for document validation: English, French, Spanish, Dutch and German.
-When a document is uploaded in one of the supported languages, SWIFT will validate both the original document and its English translation (if provided).
-If a document is uploaded in a non-supported language, SWIFT will publish the document without validation and only validate its English translation (if provided).
+When a document is uploaded in one of the supported languages, Swift will validate both the original document and its English translation (if provided).
+If a document is uploaded in a non-supported language, Swift will publish the document without validation and only validate its English translation (if provided).